NaeuralEdgeProtocol/tutorials/README.md

 pip --version
 ```

-Then we install our Naeural Edge Protocol SDK
+Then we install our Ratio1 SDK
 ```bash
 pip install --upgrade ratio1
 ```